gmidolo/interpolated_EIV_change/README.md

 Petr Keil <a href="https://orcid.org/0000-0003-3017-1858" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" class="is-rounded" width="15"/></a>

 ---
 This repository (<https://github.com/gmidolo/interpolated_EIV_change>) includes the **data** and **R code** used in our study.
 It allows for the reproduction of the main analyses and supplementary materials.
-Due to their substantial file size, model outputs are not included in this repository.
+Due to their substantial file size, model outputs and predictions are not included in this repository but are currently available on Figshare (<https://figshare.com/s/c245b8ee96da31fa2725>).

 We studied temporal trends (1960-2020) for five EIVs (light, temperature, soil moisture, soil nitrogen, soil reaction) using data from 13,877 vascular plant taxa across 640,751 European vegetation plots.
 We calculated plot-level mean indicator values (CM<sub>EIV</sub>) and then applied Random Forests to interpolate their spatiotemporal dynamics.